Skip to content

 9 B2B content marketing trends turning heads

-2020 was wild.
+The last years were wild.
 And with pretty much every prediction for the year now fossilised, we thought it was time to hit reset.
-So we asked Turtl’s Head of Marketing, Karla Rivershaw, about the content marketing trends we should be tracking into 2021 and beyond.
+So we asked Turtl’s Head of Marketing, Karla Rivershaw, about the content marketing trends we should be tracking.

 1. Live video streaming